 The first thing I recommend taking is a product called BHB's, or exogenous ketones.
 Taking BHB's puts your body in a simulated version of ketosis.
 Literally, you drink the drink (it tastes amazing) and within about 20 to 30 minutes your blood ketone levels go up just like it would happen in your body if you had been fasting for a few days or if you’ve been keto for a long time.

 But most importantly, BHB’s also contain electrolytes, sodium, potassium, and magnesium which help to rebalance your electrolyte levels, ridding you of those terrible headaches.

 2. Increase Your Salt Intake

 The second thing I recommend is supplementing with salt.
 Yes, salt.
-By taking about a fourth to a half teaspoon of salt, this should get rid of any of those headaches symptoms with a few seconds.
+By taking about a fourth to a half teaspoon of salt, you should get rid of any of those headaches symptoms with a few seconds.

 Simply supplement with BHB’s and add a little more salt to your foods!

-Getting rid of your Keto-Headaches is that easy.
+Getting rid of your Keto-headaches is that easy.